Dardnos/Praksisportalen/README.md

-# Praksisplasslista
+# Praksisportalen

-Welcome to the code repository for the praksisplasslista project.
+Welcome to the code repository for the Praksisportalen project.

 This project is a web platform designed and requested by Helse Møre og Romsdal to manage their internships.